 The HSE is set to develop and publish a new 10-year strategy and revised mission and vision, but COVID has had a significant impact on its activities and progress.
-HSE's 2020-21 Annual Report confirms that several milestones relating to occupational health were not delivered, including responding to the Department for Health and Social Care (DHSC) green paper: Advancing our Health Prevention in the 2020s, and targeted inspections on the woodworking and fabricated metal manufacture sectors.
+HSE's 2020-21 Annual Report confirms that several milestones relating to occupational health were not delivered, including responding to the Department for Health and Social Care (DHSC) green paper: Advancing our Health Prevention in the 2020s.

-For HSE there is unfinished occupational health business to be carried forward, but the statistics present an equal if not more powerful justification for this remaining a priority throughout the next five-year strategy.
-Estimates based on self-reports from the Labour Force Survey suggest there were 1.6 million work-related ill health cases (new or long-standing), and 38.8 million working days lost due to work-related ill health and non-fatal workplace injuries in 2019/20.
+For HSE, there is unfinished occupational health business to be carried forward, but the statistics present an equal, if not more powerful, justification for this remaining a priority throughout the next five-year strategy.
+Estimates based on self-reports from the Labour Force Survey suggest there were 1.6 million work-related ill health cases (new or longstanding), and 38.8 million working days lost due to work-related ill health and non-fatal workplace injuries in 2019/20.

-For the HSE occupational diseases are likely to continue to be a priority for inspection and compliance activities beyond 2021.
-For all businesses, whether they are on the HSE's target lists or not, doing the right thing means ensuring they have measures in place to comply with the law and protect workers from lung diseases such as occupational asthma and lung cancer.
+For the HSE, occupational diseases are likely to continue to be a priority for inspection and compliance activities beyond 2021.
+For the higher education sector, whether it is on the HSE's target lists or not, doing the right thing means ensuring measures are in place to comply with the law and protect employees, researchers and students from occupational diseases such as occupational asthma.

-If you have any queries in relation to the topics covered in this blog, please contact Browne Jacobson's Regulatory Team.
+If you have any queries in relation to the topics covered in this blog, please contact us.